10 tips for visiting Kravice Waterfalls, Bosnia’s paradise

 1. How to get to Kravice Waterfalls

-I’ll be honest with you, Kravice isn’t super easy to reach.
 Although it’s located close to Mostar, it’s almost impossible to get there unless you join a tour or have a car.
 But fret not, this shouldn’t hold you from going!
 These are your options:

 Day tour from Sarajevo:

 This is what I did.
-I joined Meet Bosnia on a day trip to Kravice, Mostar, Blagaj and Pocitelj.
+I joined Meet Bosnia on a day trip toย Kravice, Mostar, Blagaj, and Pocitelj.
 These guys have other great tours so it’s worth checking them out.

 Day tour from Mostar

-The easiest would be to join a day tour from Mostar, because it’s so close.
+The easiest would be to join a day tour from Mostar because it’s so close.
 Expect to pay $40 – $46 for a 6-hour tour, which includes a visit to the beautiful Blagaj Tekke.

 Day tour from Dubrovnik, Croatia